zkotti/fun-in-lockdown/guide.md

 [WindowSwap](https://www.window-swap.com/) is a quarantine project which gives you the opportunity to enjoy the view from windows around the world!

-Take a look at any country from a drones perspective while listening to local radio stations!
+Take a look at any country from a drone's perspective, while listening to local radio stations!

 (http://flyandlisten.com)